 The Verto Difference:

-Ask a Verto student what they learned their freshman year and they will be able to recall learning about public health by building aqueducts that bring fresh water to a local community, studying anthropology through the lens in the indigenous Maori culture in New Zealand, and learning Spanish by living in local homestays playing late night cards with their host families.
-General education course at Verto are what they should be, an exciting foundation to the rest of a student’s college career.
+Ask a student what they learned their freshman year and they will be able to recall learning about public health by visiting aqueducts that bring fresh water to a local community, studying anthropology through the lens of the indigenous Bribri culture in Costa Rica, and learning Spanish by living in local homestays playing late night cards with their host families.
+General education course are exactly what they should be, an exciting foundation to the rest of a student’s college career.
 Writing a 10 page paper and doing readings gets a whole lot easier when students are invested in what they are learning because they are implementing it every day.

-Staying on track to graduate is also not a problem for Verto students.
+Staying on track to graduate is also not a problem for students studying abroad with us.
 Our credits map seamlessly to general education courses which means they aren’t behind when they arrive on campus.
 Students are also studying each of these subjects in real-world settings, experiencing first hand what a career in each of these fields would look like.
 Not only can students save themselves four years of the wrong major, but they may be saving themselves 20+ years of the wrong career.

 College tuition is getting out of hand.
 By 2030, the average public school’s four-year degree will cost more than $205,000.
 Colleges are finding that in order to survive, they have to keep up with the Joneses.
 When the Joneses hike their tuition to build a new library or gym every two years and offer professors tenure, tuition-paying students suffer.
 This topic deserves its own article, but we’ll leave it here: traditional college is expensive.